The Politics of Dancing (Re-Flex album): Critical reception

 In a retrospective review for AllMusic, critic Stephen Cook wrote that "the album is mostly a bland array of robotic bass and drums, effects-riddled guitars, and annoying keyboard accents.
-To the band's credit, the songwriting is impressive at times, especially on the title track and "Hitline," and lead singer Baxter's vocals are admirable in their own, Bowie-rehashed way.
+To the band's credit, the songwriting is impressive at times, especially on the title track and "Hitline," and lead singer Baxter's vocals are admirable in their own, [David] Bowie-rehashed way.
 The album's future cutout-bin status, though, was sealed with aimless funk like "Jungle" and the Toto-aping MOR of "Sensitive."
 Approach with tongue firmly in cheek."

 Track listing

 Personnel

 Credits are adapted from The Politics of Dancing liner notes.